Why Focus Matters

 Red Flag: No mention of trust fund claims or limited trust experience

 Mesothelioma cases require understanding complex medical evidence.
-Look for firms with relationships with medical experts and oncologists.
+Look for firms with working relationships with medical professionals and oncologists.

-Red Flag: No network of medical experts or unclear on medical aspects
+Red Flag: No network of medical professionals or unclear on medical aspects

 Client Communication